mitu058/study-platform-client/README.md

 This Collaborative Study Platform connects students, tutors, and administrators, streamlining study session scheduling, resource sharing, and user management.
 With secure authentication, role-based dashboards, and responsive design, it offers a user-friendly space for booking sessions, sharing materials, and managing educational activities.
 Features like real-time updates, interactive notifications, and advanced data handling ensure an enhanced and collaborative learning experience.

-### Important Features of the Collaborative Study Platform :
+### Features of the Collaborative Study Platform :

 1. Role-Based Access Control
 Seamlessly manage users as students, tutors, or administrators with role-specific features and route protection.